 A key part of a financial analysis, a company’s solvency ratio determines whether it has sufficient cash flow to manage its debts as they come due.
-The following formula is used to track a business’ solvency ratio, which is usually expressed as a percentage:
+The following formula is used to track a business’s solvency ratio, which is usually expressed as a percentage:

 Overall, companies with higher solvency ratios are viewed as more likely to meet their financial obligations, whereas those with lower scores are seen as posing a greater risk to banks and creditors.
-Although a good solvency ratio varies based on the industry in question, a company with a ratio at or above 20% is generally considered healthy.
+Although a good solvency ratio varies based on the industry in question, a company with a ratio of 0.5 is generally considered healthy.

-Solvency ratios are sometimes referred to as “leverage ratios.”

-It’s important to realize that solvency ratios aren’t the same as liquidity ratios.
-Whereas liquidity ratios refer to the capacity of a company to handle short-term liabilities, solvency measures the ability to pay long-term debts.
+Solvency ratios are sometimes referred to as “leverage ratios,” but it’s important to realize that solvency ratios aren’t the same as liquidity ratios.
+While liquidity ratios refer to the capacity of a company to handle short-term liabilities, solvency measures the ability to pay long-term debts.

-Periodically checking your business’ solvency ratios can help ensure your company’s fiscal health.
+Periodically checking your business’s solvency ratios can help ensure your company’s fiscal health.
 In addition to helping businesses evaluate their capital structures, solvency ratios may assist owners in determining whether internal and external equities must be redistributed.
 Furthermore, solvency ratios may affect your decision to take on more debt down the line.
 Businesses with excessive debt may struggle to manage cash flow or deal with rising interest levels.

 Not only does calculating solvency help companies make important financial decisions and ensure future profitability, but it also reassures creditors and shareholders that your business can pay its debts.

-Types of Solvency Ratios
+Types of solvency ratios

 While some liabilities, such as supplier costs and employee bonuses, may be negotiable, companies with high total-debt-to-total-assets have higher leverages and, as a result, lower flexibility.
+In short, these businesses are reaching a point where they owe more than they could be worth.
 Because of this, businesses should strive to raise the value of current assets or reduce their debt levels moving forward.

 These ratios measure a company’s ability to keep up with interest payments, which rise along with outstanding debt.
 As a business owner, you can calculate interest-coverage ratio by dividing earnings before interest and tax (EBIT) by interest expenses.